Medium/opensource/ocla-1.0.md

 ### Preface

-The Agreement is is an agreement between You, The Users, The Contributors, and The Obvious Corporation.
+The Agreement is an agreement between You, The Users, The Contributors, and The Obvious Corporation.
 The intent of The Agreement is to clarify what it means for You to become one of The Contributors.